Food as ‘Poison’

 10. Gerhard Schmidt, The Essentials of Nutrition, Bio-Dynamic Literature, 1980

-11. Rudolf Steiner, quotations taken from the above source
+11. Rudolf Steiner, quotation taken from the above source

 12. Rudolf Steiner, Dornach, 23.01.1924; Drugs, Poisons, Suicide, Alcohol, Stimulants, Digestion, Foods in the Light of Spiritual Science - Excerpts from the work of Rudolf Steiner, selected and translated by Richard Lewis, USA, no date